JudyMu01/Network-Programming-Lab/README.md

-# Network-Programming-Lab
+# Network-Programming-Labs

 Some C programs that can run on linux.

 Including file operating programs, UDP and TCP socket programming.

 ## How to run on linux
-an example:
+An example:

 rz TCPsvr.c

 gcc TCPsvr.c -o TCPsvr

 ./TCPsvr